Loading course content...

 color: green;

-}However, as you can imagine, since the ids are unique, this method still requires us to micromanage individual elements.
+}However, as you can imagine, since the ids are unique, this method requires us to micromanage individual elements.

 So instead, you can use class to group elements into different categories.